basarat/demo-deepcopy/script.md

 * Within the function we simply stringify the object
 * and then convert this string back to a new object
 * Now we can use this function to create our clone
-* and you can see our clone works as expected
+* and if we go ahead and mutate the clone
+* the original object stays intact.
 ```js
 function deepcopy<T>(o: T): T {
   return JSON.parse(JSON.stringify(o));